leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ## 8. Recovering your terminal

-Bubbletea recovers gracefully from panics occuring in the event loop but not if it occurs in a command:
+Bubble Tea recovers gracefully from panics occuring in the event loop but not if it occurs in a command:

 ```go
 type model struct{}